 Design Thinking and Engineering Are Built on a Foundation of Empathy

 Design Thinking – empathy-centered design – asks students to put themselves into someone else’s shoes in order to understand their needs and create meaningful solutions.
 This gives students tools and mindsets to embrace new challenges, unleash creativity, and develop a strong sense of self-efficacy, all starting from a place of empathy.

 And because developing empathy in our students is a core principle of our foundational Social-Emotional Learning program, the overlap creates natural synergies, building students’ capacity to look beyond themselves.

-Teachers creatively integrate Design Thinking into their curriculum and projects, and through hands-on experience, students construct their understanding.
-Last year, the first grade students used Design Thinking in their Community Partner Project and in the process developed this definition:
+Last year, the first grade students used Design Thinking in their Community Partner Project and collaboratively developed this definition:

 "Design Thinking is thinking about someone or something, using empathy and kindness, to brainstorm and prototype a solution for them."

-Equipping our students with the tools, empathy, and confidence to become responsible global stewards begins in PreK, when students begin developing openness through launching inquiries into their surroundings.
+Equipping our students with the tools, empathy, and confidence to become responsible global stewards begins in PreK, where students launch inquiries into their environment and community.